project-chip/connectedhomeip/examples/lighting-app/nxp/k32w/k32w1/README.md

 These instances and global variables are placed in `SMU2` memory through name matching in the application linker script.
 They should not be changed or, if changed, the names must be updated in `k32w1_app.ld`.
 See [k32w1_app.ld](../../../../platform/nxp/k32w/k32w1/app/ldscripts/k32w1_app.ld) for names and `SMU2` memory range size.

-The OpenThread buffers can be allocated from a 13KB `SMU2` range after a successful commmissioning process until a factory reset is initiated.
-This way, the OpenThread buffers will be dynamically allocated instead of statically, freeing some SRAM.
+The OpenThread buffers can be allocated from a 13KB `SMU2` range after a successful commissioning process until a factory reset is initiated.
+This way, the OpenThread buffers will be dynamically allocated instead of statically, freeing some `SRAM`.
 To enable this feature compile with OpenThread FTD support (`chip_openthread_ftd=true`) and with `use_smu2_dynamic=true`.

 ### LED PWM

 In the default configuration, the onboard RGB LED pins are configured as GPIO pins.
-In order to enable the dimming feature, the pins need to be configured in PWM mode and synced with channels of the TPM (Timmer PWM Module).
+In order to enable the dimming feature, the pins need to be configured in PWM mode and synced with channels of the `TPM` (Timer PWM Module).
 To enable this feature, compile the application with: `chip_config_dimmable_led=true`

 If the feature is enabled, the LED brightness can be controlled using **Level control** cluster [commands](../../../../../docs/guides/chip_tool_guide.md#step-7-control-application-data-model-clusters).